andrewOOP/UNREAL_PORT_PROJECT/README.md

 # UNREAL_PORT_PROJECT

+## Things I Didn't Port (because of time constraints)
+Moving the camera when selecting a person so it gets a better angle Making the text appear as if it was typed
+Sound effects and music

-# Unity / Unreal Differences
+## Unity / Unreal Differences

 Sprites
 --------------